IGVF-DACC/terra-billing-alert/README.md

 # Introduction

-Use this python script in Google Cloud Function to send billing alerts to Terra billing alerts.
-This script will send an alert if any workflow is charged over a specified amount of cost (dollars per workflow).
+Use this python script in Google Cloud Function to monitor Terra/Anvil WDL workflow's running cost and send billing alerts (Slack message).

 # Enable Google APIs

 Enable the following APIs:
 - Cloud Functions API
 - App Engine API
-- SendGrid Email API (3rd party app to send emails)
-  - Select Free plan and then register it.
-Wait for 10 minutes.
-  - Click on MANAGE ON PROVIDER to be redirected to SendGrid homepage.
-  - Click on Settings -> API Keys and create a new key.

 # Create a new service account on Google